U.S. consumer watchdog sidelines student loan office: memo

 The Consumer Financial Protection Bureau’s (CFPB) office of Students & Young Consumers has worked to educate young borrowers and respond to complaints involving exploitative student loans and other products.

-The memo from Mick Mulvaney, acting chief of the CFPB since November and U.S. President Donald Trump’s budget chief, also laid out several other changes to the agency’s structure.
+The memo from Mick Mulvaney, who has served as CFPB director since November, also laid out several other changes to the agency’s structure.
 The office of Financial Empowerment will be renamed the office of Community Affairs, for one.

+Consumer rights groups criticized the move.
+An agency official said the impact of the changes would be minimal.

+“There is a very modest org chart change,” said spokesman John Czwartacki.
+“There is no functional or even practical change.”

-Mulvaney said he will also pick a political appointee to monitor the work of the agency’s top lawyer, the memo said.
+In the same memo, Mulvaney said he will pick a political appointee to monitor the work of the agency’s top lawyer.

 U.S. consumers are squeezed by a record $1.38 trillion in student debt, a total that has grown by about 40 percent in the last five years, according to data from the New York Federal Reserve.